Keyfactor/azurekeyvault-orchestrator/README.md

 1) Select a container to store the certificates for this cert store (optional)

+1) Select any value for SKU Type and Vault Region.
+These values are not used for existing KeyVaults.

 1) Click "SAVE".

 ### Add an individual Azure Keyvault certificate store